totondruppusu/tidy-app/README.md

 - 🛡️ Trash, delete, undo, and operation history
 - 🔒 Protected-path checks for safer cleanup
 - 💻 Local-first design with no subscription or remote service
+- 🗑️ Find screenshots and memes for quick cleanup

 ## Features